 |UAS Category||UAS Class||Weight/Joules||Fly over people

 The Regulation (EU) 2019/945 imposes several manufacturing requirements for each class, including the characteristics of the materials, the equipment, the noise emitted and the characteristics of the system.
 In the next article we will examine the requirements for CE marking of Class C1, the most popular on the amateur and professional markets thanks to its compactness, flight performance and to the possibility of overflying not-involved people within urban areas.

 Application and transition period of European standard on drones

 The Delegated Regulation (EU) 2019/945 on manufacturing requirements has been in force since 1st July 2019, while the Execution Regulation 2019/947 will be applied from 1st July 2020.
 Before that date, we will await for the revision of the ENAC Regulation which will define what transitional adjustments will have to be made before the complete application of the new European Legislation.
 In the meantime, drones can be used under the Open Category regime until 1st July 2022, which is the final deadline for the sale and operation of remotely piloted aircrafts that do not comply with the new standard for the European Community.

 Are you a drone manufacturer?
-Contact us for more information on what obligations you must fulfill to obtain the CE marking!
+For further information about what obligations you must fulfill to obtain the CE marking

 orGo back to the blog